swang63/MPFireFinal/README.md

 ## MISSION PLANNER FIRE CHANGES
 Software Code Parameters utilized for running the software.
 The parameters below are viewable through on the Plan UI page as indicated by the photo below.

-Downloadable packaged executable is available [here](https://drive.google.com/file/d/151-bQHUIuAc0FLrAP546ekRpFwh3Swbo/view?usp=sharing)
+Downloadable packaged executable is available after compiling from Visual Studio

 ![Planner UI](https://github.com/swang63/MissionPlanner/blob/Test2/PlanUI.JPG?raw=true)